 -Antiques To Mid-Century Modern-

-Around 2004 I noticed a shift, more and more people were furnishing their spaces with a sleek, simple aesthetic, mid-century modern was on the rise!
+In 2004 I noticed a shift, people were furnishing their spaces with a sleek, simple aesthetic, mid-century modern was on the rise!

-Sourcing local premium items become difficult, I wanted to offer a sizable selection of Scandinavian goods.
+Sourcing local premium items was difficult, I wanted to offer a sizable selection of Scandinavian goods.
 So, in 2005 I made my first trip to Denmark to procure and import Danish mid-century furniture to Vancouver.

 What is Danish Modern?